California Driver Handbook - Parking

 Example of crosshatched (diagonal lines) area

-NOTE: Placard abuse results in the loss of special parking privileges.
-It is also a misdemeanor and punishable by a fine of up to $1,000, imprisonment in county jail for up to six months, or both.
+Note: Placard abuse results in the loss of special parking privileges.
+It is also a misdemeanor and punishable by a fine of up to $1,000, imprisonment in county jail for up to 6 months, or both.

-- Using a placard after it has been reported lost or stolen without reporting that the placard was found.
+- Using a placard/plate after it has been reported lost or stolen without reporting that the placard/plate was found.

-- Loaning your placard to friends or family members (disabled or not).
+- Loaning your placard/plate to friends or family members (disabled or not).

 - Interchanging placards with friends or family members.

-- Using a placard when the person it was issued to is not in the vehicle with you (disabled child, family member, disabled employer, etc.).
+- Using a placard/plate when the person it was issued to is not in the vehicle with you (disabled child, family member, employer, etc.).

 Sacramento, CA 94269-0001